scoutapp/fieldbook/_posts/2016-06-28-memory-bloat.md

 ![large col](images/large_column.png)

-It's also likely the query may run slower as more data is read from the database and sent across the wire from the database to your app host: look for a slow query in the "Time Breakdown" section of the trace.
+It's also likely the query may run slower as more data is read from the database and sent across the wire to your app host: look for a slow query in the "Time Breakdown" section of the trace.

 ##### The fix